-This is my favorite way to marinade chicken and it has never failed me.
-And!
-Its is nice and spicy.
-Let’s talk about that, shall we?
+This is my favorite way to marinate chicken and it has never failed me.

 If ghost peppers are too hot for you, you can omit it.
 Try using cayenne powder as an alternative.
 You'll get some good heat with cayenne chili powder, but it won't be quite so spicy-crazy.
 If you're looking for a very low heat version, go with extra paprika.

 However!
 If you'd like to go even HOTTER, either include more of the ghost pepper powder, or go with a superhot chili powder.
 I LOVE my batch of homemade 7-Pot Chili Powder.
 I use my dehydrator to dry chilies from my garden and grind into my own powders for these sorts of recipes.